 Requests under the Freedom of Information Act 2000 for information about television licensing.

 The BBC regularly receives requests for information about TV Licensing under the Freedom of Information (“FOI”) Act 2000.
 This section sets out the answers to frequently asked questions.
 If you are considering making an FOI request, please first check whether the information you are seeking is available below.

 The BBC’s FOI website also contains information about TV Licensing and includes copies of FOI responses considered of wider interest in the disclosure logs.
 Please note that some of the information here and on this website is publicly accessible elsewhere, including under the BBC’s Publication Scheme.

-While the BBC aims to be as open as possible, we are not required to make all information about TV Licensing publically available.
+While the BBC aims to be as open as possible, we are not required to make all information about TV Licensing publicly available.
 Some information requested under the FOI Act may be withheld where an exemption is applicable.

 The exemptions commonly applied to TV Licensing information are section 31, Law Enforcement and section 43(2), Commercial Prejudice.